Church of the Holy Family (Cahokia Heights, Illinois): History

 The Church of the Holy Family stands in central Cahokia Heights, at the southeast corner of East 1st and Church Streets.
 The church campus includes three buildings: the 1799 church, a modern 20th-century sanctuary, and a parish house.
 The 1799 church is a log structure, measuring about 32 × 74 ft.
 It is built out of heavy walnut timbers that were hewn into rectangular shape and mortised into a wooden sill resting on stone slabs.
 The timbers are each about 14 ft long, one foot wide and six inches thick, and are set about one foot apart.
 The spaces between them are filled with what was termed pierrotage, a mixture of rubblestone and clay.
 Each of the walls slopes slightly inward as it rises, and is braced by diagonal timbers.
 The roof trusses are of walnut and oak, and give the roof a bell-cast appearance.

+The occupying congregation is said to be the oldest continuously active Catholic parish in the United States, having been founded in 1699 by Canadian missionaries, and is the oldest church west of the Allegheny Mountains.

 The only substantive alterations to the building have been relatively minor.
 Small wings were added in 1833, and in the 1890s the exterior was finished in wooden clapboards; the clapboards have since been removed.
 In 1949–1951 the structure's foundation underwent repairs, and some of its rotted members were replaced.